straz/artificialtrust/_articles/ethical.md

 because its financial success is decided by the shoppers who are harmed.
 This is not true for unethical AIs.
 If people are hurt by an unethical AI, as the subjects of its unethical decisions, there's generally no way for them to apply market pressure.
-The sponsors who own it and profit from its behavior receive all the financial rewards, and bear none of the harm.
+The AI's subjects do not and cannot shop around for a better AI.
+The sponsors who own the AI and profit from its behavior receive all the financial rewards, and bear none of the harm.

 Since AIs are products, the "product liability" approach is more